he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Banishment.md

 **Saving Throw** Will

 ---
 You send the target back to its home plane.
 The target must attempt a Will save.
 You can spend an extra action while Casting this Spell and add a material component to give the creature a –2 circumstance penalty to its save.
-The component must be a specially gathered object that is anathema to the creature, and not from a [[Material Component Pouch]].
+The component must be a specially gathered object that is anathema to the creature, and not from a [[DATABASE/equipment/Material Component Pouch|material component pouch]].
 This spell fails if you aren't on your home plane when you cast it.
 **Critical Success** The target resists being banished and you are stunned 1.
 **Success** The target resists being banished.
 **Failure** The target is banished.